-Thalassemia is an inherited blood disorder wherein the body produces an improper form of hemoglobin.
-Hemoglobin is a protein molecule that carries oxygen in the red blood cells.
-This disorder results in the extreme destruction of red blood cells that lead to anemia.
-Anemia is a condition in which the hemoglobin or red blood cells are less than the normal count.
+Thalassemia is an inherited blood disorder wherein the body produces an inadequate amount of haemoglobin.
+Haemoglobin is a protein molecule that carries oxygen in the red blood cells.
+This disorder causes the destruction of the red blood cells which leads to anaemia.
+Anaemia is a condition in which the haemoglobin or red blood cells are less than the normal count.

-It is inherited disease which is mainly caused by the faulty hemoglobin synthesis which is transferred by one of the parents who is a carrier of this disease due to either a deletion of particular key gene fragments or a genetic mutation.
+It is an inherited disease which is mainly caused due to abnormal haemoglobin synthesis.
+It is transferred by one of the parents who is a carrier of this disease due to either deletion of particular key gene fragments or a genetic mutation.

-- Beta-thalassemia – The genes of beta globin are infected.
+- Beta-thalassemia – The genes of beta-globin are abnormal.

 Beta thalassemia occurs in two different forms namely thalassemia intermedia and thalassemia major.

-Thalassemia symptoms appear generally before a child’s second year of age and severe anemia concerned with this condition can be fatal.
+Thalassemia symptoms appear generally before a child’s second year of age and severe anaemia concerned with this condition can be fatal.
 Some of the major signs of thalassemia major include: